Development

 Make sure you treat any data you pull from production in accordance with our data policies that you agreed to when granted access to it.

-Add the API token value to your my.env file:
+Add the API token value to your .env file:

 SOCORRO_API_TOKEN=apitokenhere

-The API token is used by the download scripts (run inside $ make shell), but not directly by the processor.
+The API token is used by the scripts run inside just shell, but not by Socorro in the local dev environment.

 bin/process_crashes.sh

-You can use the bin/process_crashes.sh script which will fetch crash data, sync it with the S3 bucket, and publish the crash ids to AWS SQS queue for processing.
-If you have access to memory dumps and use a valid API token, then memory dumps will be fetched for processing as well.
+You can use the bin/process_crashes.sh script which will fetch crash data, sync it with local dev environment storage, and publish the crash ids to the queue for processing.
+If you have access to minidumps and use a valid API token, then memory dumps will be fetched for processing as well.

 For example: